m3trik/Scripts_portable/README.md

 ###### *PySide marking menu style layered ui and toolkit for maya and max.

-*work in progress..*
+*personal toolkit. work in progress..*

 ## Design:
 ######
-*To build an app agnostic modular ui to house tools where each piece is constructed dynamically to allow for as little overhead as possible in construction and maintainence.
-Literally all you have to do to have a new ui up and running, is to drop a qt ui file into the ui folder, and create a module and class of the same name.
-Naming convention allows for a stacked ui to be built, signals added/removed, and a master dictionary (stored in the switchboard module) to be created, that handles the getting/setting of all data from one simple location, in one simple way.*
+*To build as app agnostic (as possible) modular ui to house user tools/common shortcuts/macros where each piece is constructed dynamically to allow for as little overhead as possible in construction and maintainence.
+Literally all you have to do to have a new ui up and running, is to drop a qt ui file into the ui folder, create a module and class of the same name, and a corresponding button to link to it.
+Naming convention allows for a stacked ui to be built, signals added/removed, and a master dictionary
+(stored in the switchboard module) to be created that allows getting/setting of relevant data from one simple location, in one simple way.

+other general principles and methodologies going forward: keep things as simple as possible (only add what is necessary), and as modular as possible, so that future changes can be made with as little as possible overhead.*

 ##
 -----------------------------------------------